elastic/ecs/rfcs/0000-User&HostIntegrationRFC.md

 Within the Security `Entity Analytics` initiative, we refer to hosts and users as `entities`.
 We refer to hosts/ users as `assets` across generic security or observability use cases.
 For simplification, entities, and assets will refer to host and user objects.

 This proposal includes the following:
-* Additional fields in the `users` object
+* Additional fields in the `users` and `os` objects.
-* Introduces a new field set called `assets`
+* Introduces a new field set called `assets`.
 <!-- * Additional fields in the `host` object --->

-This proposal will also facilitate storing of host and user inventory within the security solution (aka. the entity store).
+This proposal will also facilitate storing host and user inventory within the security solution (the entity store).

 <!--